aminer/query-with-filters/README.md

 The package is installed on all nodes in the Aerospike cluster.

 ##Running the query with the filter
-Here is how you would do it in AQL:
+Here is how you run the aggregation query in AQL:
 ```
 aggregate profile.check_password('ghjks') on test.profile where username = 'Mary'
 ```
-and in Java:
+and the same in Java:
 ```java
 stmt = new Statement();
 stmt.setNamespace("test");